Our Vision and Values

 Stewardship – our belief that we are called to maximize our own knowledge, skills, understanding, experience, gifts and talents in order to fulfil our own potential thus growing the Trust towards its aims (Matthew 25v14-30); our belief that the Trust’s finances should be shared fairly and transparently and used efficiently to the furtherance of our strategic objectives and with respect to all our values; our belief that the time we deploy in one another’s service is our principal resource, and therefore our own and others’ time is to be highly prized, along with opportunities for time spent re-filling the reservoirs of energy and grace.

-Trust – our belief that it is imperative that every aspect of our organizational life is to be conducted to the highest standards of honesty, probity, reliability and professional integrity, in full compliance with all relevant statutory legislation; our belief that our values are virtually meaningless unless they are both communicated clearly and embodied consistently in the way we behave towards one another at all times; our belief in curating our own and others’ futures we should always have an aspirational, hopeful eye to what is possible, alongside a prudent consideration of what is sustainable.
+Trust – our belief that it is imperative that every aspect of our organisational life is to be conducted to the highest standards of honesty, probity, reliability and professional integrity, in full compliance with all relevant statutory legislation; our belief that our values are virtually meaningless unless they are both communicated clearly and embodied consistently in the way we behave towards one another at all times; our belief in curating our own and others’ futures we should always have an aspirational, hopeful eye to what is possible, alongside a prudent consideration of what is sustainable.
+John 3:18 Dear children, let us not love with words or speech but with actions and in truth